Frequently asked questions

+I am a sworn translator (allgemein ermächtigte Übersetzerin) for English and German.
 In spite of my excellent foreign language skills, I almost exclusively translate into the German language according to the native speaker principle.
-This way, I can ensure that my translation is accurate both linguistically and as regards content.I deviate from this principle for certified translations (beglaubigte Übersetzungen) into English and I collaborate with an experienced English native speaker, so as to ensure the highest possible quality.
+This way, I can ensure that my translation is accurate both linguistically and as regards content.
+For certified translations (beglaubigte Übersetzungen) into English I collaborate with an experienced English native speaker, so as to ensure the highest possible quality.

 Many public authorities in Germany and abroad require an official translation of foreign documents in order for them to be recognised.
-Typical documents that require a certified translation (beglaubigte Übersetzung) are for example birth certificates, marriage certificates, certificates of good conduct, university degrees, employer references, salary statements, bank statements, driving licences or divorce decrees.
+Typical documents that require a certified translation (beglaubigte Übersetzung) are for example birth certificates, marriage certificates, certificates of good conduct, diplomas, employer references, salary statements, bank statements, driving licences or divorce decrees.
 The certified translation of these documents can be presented to the court, the Ausländerbehörde (Foreigners’ Registration Office), universities, the Bürgeramt (Citizens’ Registration Office), potential employers and other official authorities, for example.

 Yes.
-Certified translations from an ermächtigter (authorised), beeidigter (certified), öffentlich bestellter (publicly appointed) or vereidigter (sworn) translator in Germany, are recognised throughout the whole country.
-The place of authorisation is irrelevant.Moreover, you do not have to live in Berlin to hire my services.
+Certified translations from an authorised (ermächtigt), publicly appointed (öffentlich bestellt) or sworn (vereidigt/beeidigt) translator in Germany are recognised throughout the whole country.
+The place of authorisation is irrelevant.
+You do not have to live in Berlin or Hildesheim to hire me.

-As a rule, it is enough to send me a complete copy of the document as a photo or scan by email and to then present the competent authority with the original document together with the translation.
-I staple together the translation and a copy of the source text, so that the original and copy can be compared with each other.
+Usually, it is enough to send me a complete copy of the document as a photo or scan by email and to then present the competent authority with the original document together with the translation.
+I attach the copy of the source text to the translation, so that the original and copy can be compared with each other.
 In rare cases, the competent authority insists on a translation based on the original.
-If you provide me with the original document, upon request I would be happy to note in the Translator’s Declaration that I was presented with the original.
+If you show me the original document, I would be happy to note in the Translator’s Declaration that I was presented with the original.